Tree Canopy Cover Datasets

 • Masks and thresholds are not applied to the Science version.
 TCC in water bodies or non-tree croplands (e.g., center-pivot irrigated fields) may be present.

-• Produced by USFS
+• Produced by the Forest Service

 • Data for the years 2008 through 2021 are available below.